aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 * [Install and configure Amplify CLI](https://docs.amplify.aws/cli/start/install)

 ## Warnings
-Analytics may be inacurate when a user has more than 10 endpoints associated with them.
+Analytics may be inaccurate when a user has more than 10 endpoints associated with them.
 In addition, it may not be possible to save associated endpoint information past the 10th endpoint.

 ## Set up Analytics backend